BrightfieldTechAcademy/Curriculum/README.md

   - Monthly Fee per head (400 Cedis): 300 for training and the academy makes 100 cedis to cover for future expenses in case there should be.
   	- Per the economic background of area we operate from, we only charge them 150 cedis
 	- **NB:** Donations from friends keep the programming running and we're grateful.
-* Industrial Experience:
+* Industrial Experience(Haven't been executed yet):
   - Monthly Tech Talk with Tech Experts
   - Host Mid-track Hackathon
   - Host End-track Hackathon with meetup with Tech Experts
   - Trip to visit tech hubs,institutions and startups in Accra, and Kumasi

 * Exit Plans:
+  - Admission into STEM related programs at reputable institutions either as a scholar or fee paying student
   - Internship(Remote/Onsite)
-  - Partner with organizations for internship opportunities
+  - Partner with organizations building startup organizations for internship opportunities
   - In-house Contract Projects
   - Source for tech companies with projects they can work on internally
-  - Startup Builders
-  - Partner with startup programs to build startuppers
+  - Startup Builders: Partner with startup programs to build startuppers

 ### Week 1